Generalizing Coordinate Non Commutativity: Presentation of the theory

 \section{Presentation of the theory}

 In this article, we suppose that all the employed functions are smooth and $C^\infty$ and the hat symbol is used for the non commutative coordinates and operators.
-Here, $[f(\yyh),g(\yyh)]=f(\yyh)\star g(\yyh)-g(\yyh)\star f(\yyh)$.
-If $a$ is a real and continuous parameter, then we can represent an unusual interpretation of the basic vectors by
+Here, we can represent an unusual interpretation of the basic vectors by

 Therefore, at the quantum mechanical level, the basic vectors can have an unusual operational role.
-According to the above, we can consider the effect of the translation operator on the given quantum mechanical state $\Psi$:

-when $\hat{\mathbf{T}}$ is used as a translation operator.
-In the first step, the validity of the translation operators, is related to the magnitude of the translation parameters.
-So, in quantum mechanics, the translation parameters consist of more information about transportation.
-The main purpose of our work is to investigate the validity of $n$-dimensional Taylor series expansion of the translation operators.
+The main purpose of our work is to investigate the validity of $n$-dimensional translation operators $\hat{\mathbf{T}}$.
 The compact form of a well-defined set of the second class of translators will be (Ref.\cite{DeWitt}),

-$\o$ is a somewhere where $\mfl$ is small.
-In fact, the measure of the set of $\o$ is limited by the validity of the series expansion and $\Lambda(\yy)$ has yet to obey the magnitude condition in the range of $\o$.
-That is